FrancisCrickInstitute/DESdemonA/README.md

 ### Rank deficiency

-One of the most common hurdles in complex designs s the rank-deficiency problem.
+One of the most common hurdles in complex designs is the rank-deficiency problem.
 The way the experiment has been described can result in the analysis struggling to identify an estimate for a particular experimental condition.
 This happens for one of three